 If your academic record cannot be replaced, obtain a properly certified copy (do keep original copies for yourself).
 Never send a document to UCLA that cannot be replaced; submitted records become the property of the university and cannot be returned.

-A TOEFL score of at least 560 on the paper and pencil test or 220 on the computer based test is the minimum required for applicants to graduate programs at UCLA; some majors may require higher scores as noted in Departmental Information.
+Your TOEFL score on the paper and pencil test must be at least 560 or at least 87 on the internet-based test.
+These scores represent the minimum required for applicants to graduate programs at UCLA.

-For the internet-based TOEFL (TOEFL iBT), the following are minimum passing scores for each section and the minimum total passing score:
+For the internet-based TOEFL (TOEFL iBT), the following are the expected scores for each section:

 - Writing: 25

 - Speaking: 24

 Please note that these expected section scores help you judge your English language ability in different areas.
 Your application is not complete without the test scores.